Using electronic legal deposit material at NLS

 Yes, you can print material.
 Enquiry staff in the reading rooms can advise you on printing limits.

-Printing will be monitored to ensure there are no contraventions of the copyright regulations.
+We monitor printing to ensure there are no contraventions of the copyright regulations.

 Can I save the material to a memory stick?

 Can I take a photograph of the item on the screen?

 No, the use of cameras (including camera phones) to make copies from electronic legal deposit material is not permitted.